Ranks in Halo Infinite are how you mark your success in the game's competitive mode, Ranked Arena.

 Based on community findings, this appears to be somewhat true.
 Players are finding personal performance, as well as team wins and loses, has an impact on your ranking.
 There are reports of players ranking up even if they lost, seemingly based on how well they did individually, which hopefully means it's worth putting in your all and bettering your personal score even if things are looking a little one sided for the team as a whole.

-Do ranks reset in Halo Infinite?
+How often do ranks reset in Halo Infinite?

-343 Industries has confirmed Season 1 will end in May 2021 instead of March as originally proposed.
+As for when Season 2 and the next reset will begin, 343 Industries has confirmed Season 1 will end in May 2021 instead of March as originally proposed.
 This is when several new features could be added to the game - including the addition of campaign co-op.

 The original plan was for seasons to last three months each - and it's possible this schedule will be maintained from season 2 onwards - essentially meaning each ranking period will be three months as well.